roastduck/FreeTensor/docs/guide/ad.md

 Suppose there is a program `x -> y -> z -> w` that computes an output `w` from intermediate variables `z` and `y`, and an input variable `x`.
 Reverse-Mode AD generates a gradient program `dw/dw=1 -> dw/dz -> dw/dy -> dw/dx` that computes `dw/dx` by Chain Rule. `y`, `z` and `w` may be saved in a "tape" when evaluation the original program, to be reused in the gradient one.

+If FreeTensor is built with `WITH_PYTORCH=ON`, you can skip this section and turn to the [`@optimize_to_pytorch` integration](../first-program/#copy-free-interface-fromto-pytorch), which integrates seamlessly with PyTorch's autograd mechanism, but will incur some runtime overhead.

 Here is an example of Reverse-Mode AD in FreeTensor:

 ```python